Rua-Gouveia-Alliance/particles-simulation/REPORT.md

 ## 6. Conclusion

 The project successfully implemented a parallel particles simulation, demonstrating significant speedups using OpenMP.
-The next step is to use MPI to parallelize the workload across different machines, and exploring an hybrid MPI+OpenMP approach for even better scalability.
+The next step is to use MPI to parallelize the workload across different machines, and exploring an hybrid MPI+OpenMP approach for even better performance and scalability.